tibco-jufernan/ebean-h2-fix/README.md

 made is to the file [ScalarTypeClob](ebean-core/src/main/java/io/ebeaninternal/server/type/ScalarTypeClob.java) where `bind()` needed to be overridden so that `setClob()` was properly called instead of `setString()`.

+Also, ebean-agent has been added to this repository for its inclusion with this fork.

 # Below is the original Ebean README

 [![Build](https://github.com/ebean-orm/ebean/actions/workflows/build.yml/badge.svg)](https://github.com/ebean-orm/ebean/actions/workflows/build.yml)